codefellows/seattle-ops-201d8/final-project/ops-project-prep-3.md

 > This project may well be a key piece of your resume.
 Potential employers will be looking at this project and it’s documentation.
 Name it accordingly.

-## Build your repos:
+## Build your repos and README files:

-1. Create a repo to link the Team Agreement doc, System Selection doc, topologies/visuals, SOP docs and the slideshow.
+Create all the repos and `README.md` files you will need for your project.

+By the end of you project, your organization and repos should include the following:

-  - Create a basic `README.md` file within this repo that contains the names of all the members as well as a description of the project.
+1. Create a basic `README.md` file for your organization that contains the names of all the members as well as a description of the project.
-  - The `README.md` file should be attractively formatted and include links to each of your GitHub and LinkedIn profiles.
+  - The `README.md` file should be attractively formatted and include:
+    - Links to each of your GitHub and LinkedIn profiles.
+    - Links to all other repos containing project material.
+1. Create a repo for Presentation and Project Organization materials:
+  - Include a PDF of your slideshow as files in the repo.
+  - In the `README.md` file, include:
+    - Links to the Team Agreement doc and System Selection doc.
-  - Link the PM tool your team is using to manage tasks.
+    - Link to the PM tool your team is using to manage tasks.
-  - On this `README.md` file, label and link all SOPs.
-    - For **each** SOP included in your MSP SOW deliverable, attribute authorship to the team member.
+    - Links and explanations for any files in the repo (such as the PDF of your slideshow).
+1. Create a repo for any documentation (such as SOPs, network topologies, etc.):
+  - Include all required documentation as files in the repo.
-    - SOPs can either be:
+    - Written documentation can either be:
-      - Worked on as Google Docs and committed as PDFs.
+      - Worked on as Google Docs and committed to the repo as PDFs.
       - Worked on and committed as Markdown files.
-  - Commit topology images and other visuals to the repo and link them on the `README.md` file.
+    - See the Project Requirements for details on what documentation your instructor is expecting.
+    - System topologies and other visuals should be include as either image files or PDFs.
+      - In the case of topologies, include the raw topology files (for instance, if using Draw.io, include the `.drawio` files).
     - Include any relevant information required for the operation of the demonstrated system.
-    - Any config files which you created or customized, exported in an appropriate format (such as json)
-  - When completed, export the slide deck as a PDF, commit it to the repo and link it to the `README.md` file.
-  - When it becomes available, link the recording of your presentation.
-1. Create any additional repos for each individual script.
+  - On the `README.md` file, label and link all written and visual documentation.
+1. Create a repo for any scripts you create in the course of your project.
+  - Include any scripts specified in the Project Requirements document, and any other scripts and tools you create along the way.
+  - All scripts should:
+    - Be properly formatted.
+    - Include header documentation including authorship, script name, purpose, and date.
+    - Have the appropriate file extension in the file name.
-  - Create a basic `README.md` file within the repo that contains the names of all the members and a description of the script including the WHAT and WHY.
+  - Create a basic `README.md` file within the repo that contains links to each script.
+For each script, also include:
+    - The names of all the members who contributed to the script.
+    - A description of the script including the WHAT and WHY.
-    - Please list any resources or references used in creating the script here as well.
+    - Any resources or references used in creating the script here as well.
-  - Commit the script in it’s own file and link it to the `README.md` file.
-    - Don’t forget to leave comments in your code!

 ## Project Management Tools

-Make sure everyone, including your grader and the audience, has access and correct permissions to the tool you are using.
-Link your Project Management tool in the documentation repo on GitHub.
+Make sure everyone has access and correct permissions to the tool you are using.

 Please use one of these tools listed below: